 CFA UK reserves the right to amend the OTM fees from time to time.
 Fees are reviewed annually with regular increases that are typically slightly ahead of the rate of inflation to reflect the cost of operating and investing in the qualification.

 To ask any questions about the OTM, please contact email@example.com.

 CFA UK does not issue invoices for OTM purchases.
-A VAT receipt will be provided on request.

 A delivery charge, which will be displayed at checkout, will apply to all orders and additional costs will apply for delivery outside of the UK.